 The blue and red LEDs will go inside the holes and will sit just below the light bulb and the ink pot.
 This will give the glowing effect where the two glass surfaces and the wood meets.

 The white LEDs will be the main lights for our lamp.
 Use enameled copper wire to connect these LEDs as they will become almost invisible when our lamp is complete.
 (Use sandpaper to scrape the enamel coating from the wire.)

-After wiring, pull the wires from the back holes, do this gently otherwise you may break the wires.
+After wiring, pull the wires through the holes at the back, do this gently otherwise they may break.
 Make the red and blue LEDs flush with the holes as shown in the photo.
 If the LEDs don't fit in the holes, enlarge the holes a bit and they should go in.